inesp/inesp.github.io/about.md

 There are a million facets to building software.
 Building software starts way before we open a code editor, it starts already in various meeting rooms and in meetups and conferences.
 And it ends way after we close the code editor, it ends in the hands of the users, in the hands of the society.

-**My focus is thus creating solid architecture, maintainable, scalable, safe and efficient while ensuring it aligns with the business goals and prioritizes users' needs.**
+**My focus?
+Crafting solid architectures that are maintainable, secure and efficient while ensuring it aligns with the business goals and prioritizes users' needs.**